max-marschhauser/Guinea-Pig-Doctor/README.md

-Responsive brochure page for local veterinarian specialized in guinea pig treatment built with HTML, CSS and JS
+A responsive brochure page for local veterinarian specialized in guinea pig treatment.
+Built with HTML, CSS and JS.

 Fairly simple page built for fun.